LifePoint Health: History

 In 2015, LifePoint Hospitals Inc. changed its name to LifePoint Health.

-In 2018, the company was acquired by a company owned by funds managed by Apollo Management; this included a merger with RCCH Healthcare Partners, which had formed from a merger a few years prior between Capella Health and RegionalCare Hospital Partners.
+In 2018, LifePoint was acquired by private equity firm Apollo Global Management and merged with RCCH Healthcare Partners, which had formed from a merger a few years prior between Capella Health and RegionalCare Hospital Partners.

 In 2021, LifePoint Health acquired Kindred Health.
-LifePoint Health renamed the company ScionHealth in December 2021.
-After the acquisition, LifePoint now operates hospitals in 25 states.
+LifePoint Health spun off part of the company as ScionHealth in December 2021.
+After the acquisition, LifePoint now operates hospitals in 25 states, including the former Kindred rehabilitation and behavioral health businesses.
 ScionHealth will consist of 79 hospital campuses in 25 states, including Kindred’s 61 long-term acute care hospitals and 18 of LifePoint’s community hospitals and associated health systems.

+In December 2023, the Senate Budget Committee launched an investigation into the effects of private equity ownership on hospitals that specifically mentioned Apollo's ownership of Lifepoint regarding high debt levels, cuts to services, layoffs, poor quality ratings, and regulatory investigations.

 Products and services

-All the physicians in the company's hospitals are licensed physicians.
-The services provided by the company's hospitals include inpatient services, like general surgery, emergency room care, radiology, oncology, and pediatric services; and also outpatient services, like same-day surgery, X-ray and respiratory therapy.
+The services provided by the company's hospitals include inpatient services, such as general surgery, emergency room care, radiology, oncology, and pediatric services, as well as outpatient services, such as same-day surgery, X-ray and respiratory therapy.